outpaddling/LPJS/README.md

 - Complete portability: One of our primary goals is to foster research and development of HPC clusters using any POSIX operating system on any hardware or cloud platform.
-You can run it on RHEL if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available.
-In fact, you can easily run a hybrid cluster with multiple different operating systems.
+You can run it on RHEL if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available.
+In fact, one can easily run a hybrid cluster with multiple different operating systems.
 Our test environment includes 4 different operating systems + a Rock64 running
 FreeBSD: